Peering: Public peering

 Public peering is accomplished across a Layer 2 access technology, generally called a shared fabric.
 At these locations, multiple carriers interconnect with one or more other carriers across a single physical port.
 Historically, public peering locations were known as network access points (NAPs).
 Today they are most often called exchange points or Internet exchanges ("IXP").
 Many of the largest exchange points in the world can have hundreds of participants, and some span multiple buildings and colocation facilities across a city.

 Since public peering allows networks interested in peering to interconnect with many other networks through a single port, it is often considered to offer "less capacity" than private peering, but to a larger number of networks.
 Many smaller networks, or networks which are just beginning to peer, find that public peering exchange points provide an excellent way to meet and interconnect with other networks which may be open to peering with them.
 Some larger networks utilize public peering as a way to aggregate a large number of "smaller peers", or as a location for conducting low-cost "trial peering" without the expense of provisioning private peering on a temporary basis, while other larger networks are not willing to participate at public exchanges at all.

-A few exchange points, particularly in the United States, are operated by commercial carrier-neutral third parties, which are critical for achieving cost-effective data center connectivity.
+A few exchange points, particularly in the United States, are operated by commercial carrier-neutral third parties which often are data centers, which are critical for achieving cost-effective data center connectivity.

 Private peering

 Private peering is the direct interconnection between only two networks, across a Layer 1 or 2 medium that offers dedicated capacity that is not shared by any other parties.
 Early in the history of the Internet, many private peers occurred across "telco" provisioned SONET circuits between individual carrier-owned facilities.
-Today, most private interconnections occur at carrier hotels or carrier neutral colocation facilities, where a direct crossconnect can be provisioned between participants within the same building, usually for a much lower cost than telco circuits.
+Today, most private peering interconnections occur at carrier hotels data centers or carrier neutral colocation facilities, where a direct crossconnect (private network interconnect, PNI) can be provisioned between participants within the same building, usually for a much lower cost than telco circuits.
+Colocation centers often host private peering connections between their customers, internet transit providers and cloud providers, meet-me rooms for connecting customers together, Internet exchange points, and landing points and terminal equipment for fiber optic submarine communication cables, connecting the internet.

 Most of the traffic on the Internet, especially traffic between the largest networks, occurs via private peering.
 However, because of the resources required to provision each private peer, many networks are unwilling to provide private peering to "small" networks, or to "new" networks which have not yet proven that they will provide a mutual benefit.

+Tier 1 networks often do not participate in public Internet Exchanges but rather sell transit services to their participants and engage in private peering.
+Colocation centers often host private peering connections between their customers, internet transit (tier 1) providers and cloud providers.